-The practice had suitable systems for prescribing medicines.
+The practice had suitable systems for prescribing, dispensing and storing medicines.

 The practice stored and kept records of NHS prescriptions as described in current guidance.

 Radiography (X-rays)

 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.